Training

 Year 1

-In your first year, what we are primarily concerned with is an invigorating mix of large playful release and minutely and rigorously observed behaviors.
+In your first year, we are primarily concerned with an invigorating mix of large playful release and minutely and rigorously observed behaviors.

-You spend time getting to know how your body, including your voice, imagination, and feelings are released through the elimination of tension/muscular holding.
+You spend time getting to know how your body (including your voice), imagination, and new capacity for expression are released through addressing tension/muscular holding and deepening your curiosity.

 There are no ready formulas for acting; it is an art, not a science.
 The actors' talent and creativity and how and when it blossoms and flourishes is ultimately mysterious.
 Acting, however, is a craft as well as an art.
 The actor can acquire tools and practice techniques that can strengthen or deepen their instincts, imagination and creativity; technique serves the imagination.